-- Wayfinding: Push the “Find Me” button at any time to find your exact location in the museum, then search an artwork and tap the gallery number to find exactly what you are looking for and how to get there.
+- Find Me: When connected to WiFi push the “Find Me” button at any time to find your exact location in the museum, then search an artwork and tap the gallery number to find the exact gallery location you are looking for.

-- Scan: Using innovative image-recognition software, ArtLens App seamlessly recognizes a selection of 2D and 3D artworks and provides additional curatorial and interpretive content.
-If an artwork is scannable, the scan icon will appear next to the artwork in the gallery and a “Scan this artwork” banner will appear on the artwork’s page in the ArtLens App.
-To scan an artwork, select the scan icon in the upper right-hand corner on an artwork’s page and aim your device so the camera captures the entire work of art.
+- Scan: Using innovative image-recognition software, ArtLens App seamlessly recognizes a selection of 2-D and 3-D artworks and provides additional curatorial and interpretive content.
+If an artwork is scannable, the scan icon will appear next to the artwork in the gallery and a “Scan this artwork” banner will appear on the artwork’s page in the app.
+To scan an artwork, select the scan icon in the upper right corner on an artwork’s page and aim your device so the camera captures the entire work of art.
 After ArtLens App has recognized the artwork, you can lower your device and peruse all additional interpretative multimedia content.
 Click on important symbols highlighted on your screen to learn more.
 Each month, additional artworks are made scannable so there is always more to explore and learn.

-- Content: The App includes every artwork on view and more than 1,500 videos available for selected artworks.
+- Content: The app includes every artwork in the CMA’s collection that is on view and more than 1,500 videos available for selected artworks.
+Bring headphones or earbuds to enjoy these videos during your visit.
 New content is generated on an ongoing basis.
 Changes to any object on view are dynamically and immediately updated from the backend systems across the app and throughout the museum.

 - Nearby Artworks: Visitor-favorited and featured artworks.

-Open ArtLens App and select "Must CMA."
-Click "Open Access Highlights” to see a list of all on view collection highlights that are open access.
+Open Access: Open Access artworks are those in the CMA’s collection that are considered public-domain, meaning that anyone can share, collaborate, remix and reuse images of them.
+Explore them in the app by selecting “Must CMA.”
+Then click “Open Access Highlights” to see a list of all collection highlights on view that are open access.
 Alternatively, take the app’s “Open Access Highlights” tour by selecting it from the “Tours” list.
 This tour includes 12 artworks from across the CMA’s collection that are all open access.
-Throughout the app, all open access artworks are designated with creative commons zero icons for easy identification.
+Throughout the app, all open access artworks are designated with Creative Commons Zero icons for easy identification.

-The CMA established a standardized, well-documented development environment, including: a master application programming interface (API) used for integrating all artwork, artist/creator, and location information, a common framework for defining and testing the content structure and staff workbenches needed to manage both existing and new interactives, a consolidated content delivery network platform for digital assets for all interactives (in ArtLens App, exhibitions, collections online, or any future interactive) for ease of management and troubleshooting, and a single method for connecting interactives to user devices for favorites and saving of user-generated content.
-The CMA’s custom-built catalog management system pulls live content, writes it once, and then updates it everywhere, making any artwork information or interpretive content updated by the curatorial, registrar, or interpretation departments immediately accessible in all digital interactives.
+The CMA established a standardized, well-documented development environment, including: a master application programming interface (API) used for integrating all artwork, artist/creator, and location information; a common framework for defining and testing the content structure and staff workbenches needed to manage both existing and new interactives; a consolidated content delivery network platform for digital assets for all interactives (in ArtLens App, exhibitions, collections online, or any future interactive) for ease of management and troubleshooting; and a single method for connecting interactives to user devices for favorites and for saving user-generated content.
+The CMA’s custom-built catalogue management system pulls live content, writes it once, and then updates it everywhere, making any artwork information or interpretive content updated by the curatorial, registrar, or interpretation departments immediately accessible in all digital interactives.